Displaying a Fictitious License Plate

 Fictitious means not real, or not true.
+A fictitious plate means that something about the plate doesn’t match the vehicle it is on.
 A license plate can be considered fictitious under a number of circumstances.

 The most common situations we see are:

 - The vehicle registration associated with the plate has been revoked or suspended.

 - The registration sticker on the license plate belongs to another vehicle (fictitious tags).

 - The license plate on the vehicle belongs to another vehicle.

 A person is guilty of a class 2 misdemeanor who displays or possesses a registration card or license plate knowing it to be fictitious or to have been stolen, canceled, revoked, suspended or altered.

 What Are The Consequences For A Fictitious Plate Conviction?